-Climate Transition Drivers Screening Upstream O&G Risk / Opportunity I Risk/Opportunity Description Impact Type TCFD Category Financial Impact Scenario Indicator 2030 2050 1 Mandatory Carbon Pricing Risk Policy & Legal OPEX CO 2 Price 2 Decreasing oil demand Risk Market Revenue Oil demand 3 Changing gas demand as a transition energy Risk Market Revenue Natural gas demand 4 Low-carbon technologies for O&G exploration Risk Technology CAPEX; OPEX Share of electricity consumption in the industrial sector 5 Low carbon transport for PTT operations Risk Technology CAPEX; OPEX Transport CO2 emissions 6 Waste gas recovery for reducing venting and flaring Opportunity Technology CAPEX; OPEX Total CO2 emissions (including flaring) 7 Stranded assets due to stakeholder pressure Risk Reputation Valuation Annual average investment spending in oil and gas Average Risk & Opportunity at Business Segment Level (Upstream O&G)
+Climate Transition Drivers Screening m O&G Risk/Opportunity Description Impact Type TCED Category Financial Impact Scenario Indicator Mandatory Carbon Pricing Risk Policy & Legal OPEX .
+CO 2 Price Decreasing oil demand Risk Market Revenue - Oil demand Changing gas demand as a transition energy Risk Market Revenue Natural gas demand Low-carbon technologies for O&G exploration Risk Technology CAPEX; OPEX Share of electricity consumption in the industrial sector Low carbon transport for PTT operations Risk Technology CAPEX; OPEX Transport CO2 emissions Waste gas recovery for reducing venting and flaring Opportunity Technology CAPEX; OPEX Total CO2 emissions (including flaring) Stranded assets due to stakeholder pressure Risk Reputation Valuation Annual average investment spending in oil and gas Average Risk & Opportunity at Business Segment Level (Upstream O&G)

 - Upstream business is expected to encounter the highest rise in transition risk from mandatory carbon pricing, low-carbon transport and stranded assets.
 Carbon pricing has become a key instrument for countries to disincentivize emissions.
 Carbon prices may be lower in the early stage, but they tend to increase much higher in a low-carbon scenario to effectively support countries to meet their climate goals.
 In addition, the pursuit of low-carbon transport would entail a higher CAPEX in clean energy carriers and associated fleets and infrastructure.
 Upstream business is also exposed to the stranding risk as investors start exiting high carbon investments. - Oil demand and gas demand are expected to peak soon and would either stagnate (for gas) or start dropping (for oil) at a global level.
 PTT's exposure to these drivers remain moderate because of its presence in emerging nations in Asia.
-In the meantime, PTT would have to deploy low-carbon technologies such as electrification at a larger scale, leading to much higher CAPEX and OPEX, in a low-carbon world.
+In the meantime, PTT would have to deploy low-carbon technologies such as electrification at a larger scale, leading to much higher CAPEX and OPEX, in a low-carbon world. - A limited opportunity was identified for waste gas recovery which could reduce OPEX and recover CAPEX in a reasonable timeframe.